secarrel/Bird_Count/README.md

 ### Flow

 The user is initially presented with the welcome page which shows how 'Bird Count' can be used and encourages the user to sign up.
 There are 'sign-up' buttons located conveniently so the user can easily navigate to the 'sign-up' page at this point.
-The sign up button is designed to change depending on whether the user is logged in.
+The sign-up button is designed to change depending on whether the user is logged in.
 If logged in, it will be displayed as an 'add observation' button.

-The about page is easily accessed in the header and instinctively is the next stop for users that haven't decided whether to sign up or not.
+The 'About' page is easily accessed in the header and instinctively is the next stop for users that haven't decided whether to sign up or not.
 This page explains the benefits of signing up to the user and also for conservation and research.
 Again, this page is designed to provide the user with an opportunity to understand Bird Count before signing up.
-A sign up button as described above is also located on this page for convenience.
+A sign-up button as described above is also located on this page for convenience.

 Next along in the navigation is 'Community Observations' which is available for anybody to see and use; again so the user feels they understand what they are signing up for before signing up and to encourage them to do so.
 This page displays all observations that visible users have added.
 This list can provide insight into distributions and inspire bird watchers to look in different locations to their 'usual spots'.
 Again, this page contains a sign up button.
 Logged in users are able to edit, add and delete observations here.